Welcome to the

 Huggins

-relationship consists of a rather sharp phase shift over 2
+interaural phase relationship consists of a rather sharp phase

 sensation is of a fluctuating pure tone.
 Probably the strongest